 Effective Wednesday, May 6, 2020, Governor Baker issued an Order requiring face masks or cloth face coverings in public places where social distancing is not possible.
 This applies to both indoor and outdoor spaces.
 Exceptions include children under the age of 2 and those unable to wear a mask or face covering due to a medical condition.
 Click here for details.

 See Town of Charlton information below.
-For up to date information on COVID-19 click here
+For up to date information on COVID-19 cases click here

 Town Officials and Emergency Management personnel continue monitoring the rapidly evolving COVID-19 situation.
 Updates will continue to be posted to the Town’s website at townofcharlton.net and will be issued via email/text through Town News, as well as the Town’s social media channels.
 Subscribe to receive these email/text messages at www.townofcharlton.net/notifyme.